matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. If you're swapping a reference to a value, don't forget to make sure you have a value-based equality method for it.
 1. If you're using a switch statement, it's worth considering if you could be doing it polymorphically instead.
 Especially if the logic is complicated or repeated elsewhere.
 1. Consider replacing special case code by making a class/object for the case.
 I.E.: an `UnkownCustomer` class, that returns the default values, instead of checking everywhere if the customer is unknown then doing special cases.
-1. Consider using assertions to enforce assumptions about your data/inputs.
-Only do this for things that would be programmer error.
 1. Like Clean Code and Refactoring both suggest, avoid flag arguments if you can.
 Better to have explicit functions for both cases.
 Makes things more clear.
 1. Sometimes, like for personal throwaway scripts, clean code isn't worth it.
 To quote [Larry Hastings](https://www.youtube.com/watch?v=Jd8ulMb6_ls) "Write Sloppy Code, Solve Your Problem".
 1. At least in personal automation stuff: fail fast, and fail loudly.